thumpersecure/palm-tree/SECURITY.md

 # Security Policy

 this repo is protected by Jedi Forces.
 Following the law is smart.
 Otherwise you may face consequences.

 Sooo be smart.
 Follow the law.
 Don't abuse.

-and most importantly to me...
+And most of all...

-LEARN & HAVE FUN ❕❕❕❕❕❕❕
+➡️LEARN & HAVE FUN !❕!❕!❕!❕!❕!❕!❕

-thank you for reading (github said to make this).

- 🌴 palm-tree for the community
+ 🌴 palm-tree and community